pellepelster/solidblocks/doc/content/runbooks/paperback/_index.md

 +++
-title = "Paperback offline backup" description = "Offline backup for credentials"
+title = "Paperback offline backup" description = "Paper based backup for secrets"
 +++

 For disaster recovery purposes, it is crucial to always have access to all secrets that are needed to black start your